La Cueva de Castilla

 About La Cueva de Castilla

-La Cueva de Castilla is a Schaerbeek venue with verified opening windows for weekday midday and evening visits, Saturday evening visits, a Sunday closure.
+La Cueva de Castilla is a Schaerbeek venue with useful opening windows for weekday midday and evening visits, Saturday evening visits, a Sunday closure.
 The useful signal is scheduling: Monday through Friday it opens from 12–2 PM and 7–10 PM, while Saturday is 7–10 PM only.

 Choose it for timing and Schaerbeek ease, not trophy dining